 - 3.34 The ERG commented that the PARADIGM-HF trial was well conducted and that most patients in the trial were taking beta blockers as concomitant therapies, which reflected UK clinical practice.
-However, the ERG had the following concerns: - The ERG noted that the population from the trial had a mean age of 63.8 years and that 32% of patients were younger than 55 years old.
+However, the ERG had the following concerns: - The ERG noted that the population from the trial had a mean age of 63.8 years and that 32% of patients were less than 55 years old.
 It stated that in routine clinical practice average age would be much higher, at between 76 years (men) and 80 years (women).
-The ERG also noted that the trial included a lower proportion of women (about 22%) than in UK clinical
+The ERG also noted that the trial included a lower proportion of women (about 22%) than in UK clinical practice.
+The ERG was advised by its clinical experts that these patient characteristics were associated with improved outcomes, National Institute for Health and Care Excellence although it also noted that this effect would be observed across both treatment arms of the trial.